bytemystery-com/sshproxy/README.md

 ![alt text](./screenshots/http_foxyproxy.jpg "FoxyProxy HTTP proxy config")

 For Android there are 2 possibilities.

 1. Use Firefox Browser and FoxyProxy as described above.
 2. If you want to use the default Chrome based browser you can set the proxy in the WLAN settings.
 This proxy have to be a HTTP proxy - so enter the port for the HTTP server you configured in SshProxy.
 ![alt text](./screenshots/android.jpg "Android WLAN proxy config")
-For mobile data SshProxy can not be used with Chrome on Android because mobile version of Chrome has no seperate proxy settings.
+3. For mobile data SshProxy can not be used with Chrome on Android because mobile version of Chrome has no seperate proxy settings.

 ### Running a SSH server

 For running a SSH Server you need a Linux system (real or as VM, as VM ensure that you choose Bridge network or adjust NAT rules).
 In the doc dir [doc](./doc/server) you find a script ./start.sh.
-First time start it with ./start-sh -c <EMAIL> <PASS>
+First time start it with ./start-sh -c &lt;EMAIL&gt; &lt;PASS&gt;
 This creates a user- and a host key files.
 Then start the server with ./start.sh

 Author: Reiner Pröls
 Licence: MIT

 © Copyright Reiner Pröls, 2026